mohamedashraf-eng/C-FOTA-4-A/README.md

 ## Bugs & Issues

-If you encounter any bugs or issues with FOTA, please let us know by creating an issue.
+If you encounter any bugs or issues with FOTA, please let us know by creating an [[issue]()](https://github.com/mohamedashraf-eng/C-FOTA-4-A/issues).
 ## License
 This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.